girishvnair/PyFormExec/README.md

 ---

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache License.
 See the [LICENSE](./LICENSE) file for details.